unsignedchar-256/unsignedchar-256/README.md

 A small kid in 1st grade in SHS (senior high school, commonly known as "Sekolah Menengah Atas" or SMA here).
 I'm a big Android enthusiast.
 So I develop **garbage useless** (sorry, that's a fact) Android applications.

 ### Why `unsigned char`?
-~~Why you're asking?~~ ~~I didn't know what name to use for this account, and `unsigned char` appeared in my mind that time.
-It's my favorite data type in C/C++!
-Useful when you only want to use less memory because `unsigned char` takes only 1 byte.~~ I don't have any idea of this account name.
+I don't have any idea of this account name.
+Do not ask

 ### More details about me
 Actually I have some projects, but none of them are useful.
 So, I do not have any plan to share them.